3rdsenin/survey_app/readme.md

 }

 All other endpoints documented in postman file included in repo.
 Please note that you will need to create two variables: "localhost" which maps to base url and "accessToken" which maps to the returned token after login.

+Set up environment variables as indicated in example.env file.